happycamper1129/React/README.md

 #### Props

 **this.props.activeRoute** - The active child route handler instance.
 Use it in your render method to render the child route.
-You can pass additional props to it for rendering.

 **this.props.params** - When a route has dynamic segments like `<Route path="users/:userId"/>` the dynamic values are available at